joeyboi145/sensoryProject/README.md

 # Requirements:
-  Python Version 3.X (atleast 3.0)
+  Python Version 3.X (atleast 3.0) and an mp4 video file
-  A video file